-In addition, a number of the Principal Adverse Impacts listed implicitly take into account our Proxy Voting and Engagement Policy.
-KBC AM exercises the voting rights associated with the shares managed in the funds.
-Under the Proxy Voting and Engagement Policy, KBC AM votes in shareholder meetings and actively communicates with companies, because KBC AM firmly believes that active share ownership can have a positive influence on its investee companies in the medium and long term.
-For further information, see Proxy Voting and Engagement Policy:(kbcgroup.eu).
+In addition, a number of PAI's are implicitly taken into account through our Proxy Voting and Engagement Policy..KBCAM exercises the voting rights associated with the shares managed in the funds.
+Under the Proxy Voting and Engagement Policy, KBCAM votes in shareholder meetings and actively communicates with companies, because KBC AM firmly believes that actives hare ownership can have a positive influence on its investee companies in the medium and long term.
+For further information, see Proxy Voting and Engagement Policy: (kbcgroup.eu).

-For more information about the Principal Adverse Impacts, see the Statement on the Principal Adverse Impacts on Sustainability.
+Formore information about the Principal Adverse Impacts, see the Statementon the Principal Adverse Impacts on Sustainability.